 A more comprehensive expression representing the BJT-based DC log amp is given by:

-are defined previously.
+where ΔK is the gain variation; IBIAS1 and IBIAS2 are the bias currents associated with the LOGIIN and REFIIN inputs, respectively.
+VCONF is the log conformity error and VOSOUT is the output-referred offset.
+K, ILOG, IREF, and VOUT are defined previously.
 In many applications, errors associated with bias currents are quite small relative to the input and reference currents, and thus are usually omitted from the error expression.
 Log-conformity error is defined as the maximum deviation from the ideal log relationship of Equation 6 (assuming all other error sources have been nulled).
-This error is frequently presented in a difference format, so that the small deviations from the ideal plot line can be easily inspected (Figure 5a
+This error is frequently presented in a difference format, so that the small deviations from the ideal plot line can be easily inspected (Figure 5a).